Tech-at-DU/React-Fundamentals-tutorial/P11-Random-Space/README.md

 This creates a component that outputs a single button.

-I imported `useHistory`. `useHistory` is a 'hook' that we can use with React Router to navigate to a new page.
-You'll call this method in your component function to get the history object.
+I imported `useNavigate`.
+This is a 'hook' that returns the navigation function.
+Call it to get the function.
+Then call the navigation function to navigate to a new route.

 I also imported `sfpopos-data.json` as `data` since I'll need to know the length of the list.